Tribhuvan University

-Tribhuvan University (TU; त्रिभुवन विश्वविद्यालय) is a public university located in Kirtipur, Kathmandu.
-Established in 1959, TU is the oldest university in Nepal.
-In terms of enrollment, it is the 12th largest university in the world.
-The college offers 1000 undergraduate and 500 postgraduate programs across a wide range of disciplines.
-Additionally, the institution has 30 constituent campuses and over 600 affiliated colleges across the country.
+Tribhuvan University (TU; त्रिभुवन विश्वविद्यालय) is a public university located in Kirtipur, Kathmandu, Nepal.
+Established in 1959, TU is the oldest and the largest university in Nepal.
+It offers 1,000 undergraduate and 500 postgraduate programs across a wide range of disciplines.
+Additionally, the institution has 62 constituent campuses and over 1,080 affiliated colleges across the country.

 History

 Established on 25 June 1959 (or 11 Ashar 2016 BS), Tribhuvan University is the oldest and largest university in Nepal.
 The university was named after the late King Tribhuvan.
-In its early years, all the postgraduate classes were held at Tripureshwor Campus.
-The administrative office was also located in Tripureshwor.
+In its early years, all the postgraduate classes were held at Tripureshwor Campus, where the administrative office was also located.
 It was only in 1967 that the university was relocated to its main campus in Kirtipur – an ancient town about 5 km south-west of the city of Kathmandu.
-The university, which spreads over an area of 154.77 hectares, constitutes the Central Administrative Office and the Central Campus.
+The university site, spread over 154.77 hectares, constitutes the Central Administrative Office and the Central Campus.

-TU marked its golden jubilee in 2009.